Jerry Trainor: Early life and education

-Career
+Acting career

 His first television role was in the MTV series Undressed as Eric.
 Some of his other television credits include Law & Order True Crime, Angel, and Malcolm in the Middle.
 His first recurring TV role was as Brian "the A.V. guy" on Crossing Jordan.
-He has had a number of small roles in films such as the science fiction drama Donnie Darko and the cheerleader comedy Bring It On Again.
+He has had several small roles in films such as the science fiction drama Donnie Darko and the cheerleader comedy Bring It On Again.
 He appeared on the web series Hungry Girl.

-Trainor had a recurring role on Drake & Josh as "Crazy" Steve, a movie theater worker, from 2004 to 2007.
-He starred in iCarly as Spencer Shay, the older brother and guardian of Miranda Cosgrove's title character from 2007 to 2012 (he and Cosgrove had previously acted together on Drake & Josh, as Cosgrove played the role of the title duo's little sister).
+Trainor had a recurring role on Drake & Josh as "Crazy Steve", a movie theater worker, from 2004 to 2007.
+He starred in iCarly as Spencer Shay, the older brother and guardian of Miranda Cosgrove's title character from 2007 to 2012 (him and Cosgrove had both previously acted on Drake & Josh, as Cosgrove played the role of the title duo's little sister Megan).
 For iCarly, he won three Kids' Choice Awards.
 He completed the 2008 music-themed comedy Wreckless Epic, in which he stars.
 Trainor starred in the animated series T.U.F.F.
 Puppy as the voice of Dudley Puppy, for which he was nominated for a Daytime Emmy Award for Outstanding Performer in an Animated Program.

 Trainor was involved in a World of Warcraft video series titled Project Lore, playing the Draenei shaman Goggins.
-He was replaced by Jeff Cannata after leaving the series in February 2009.
+In February 2009, he left the series and was replaced by Jeff Cannata.
 He also starred alongside iCarly co-star Jennette McCurdy in the Nickelodeon TV movie Best Player, where he played Quincy Johnson, a video-game enthusiast whose main competition in a video-gaming contest is McCurdy's character.

 In 2013, Trainor starred in the short-lived series Wendell & Vinnie as Vinnie, the uncle and guardian of Buddy Handleson's character Wendell.
 He played Commander Michael Sullivan for both seasons of the Halo in-universe podcast Hunt the Truth.
 In 2017, Trainor voiced the recurring role of Commander Cone on Bunsen Is a Beast.